6 Best Pickleball Paddles for Beginners

 Paddle Surface

-There are three main types of pickleball paddle materials regarding racket faces.
+There are three main types of pickleball paddle face materials.
 The first and oldest of the three is wood.
 Wooden paddles are the most basic and are often cheap but fairly heavy.
-Pickleball has moved on a lot since the introduction of wood so it’s rarely the best pick.
-However, it is still suitable for beginners, it just feels a little unrefined.
+Pickleball has moved on a lot since the introduction of wood, so it’s rarely the best pick.
+However, it is still suitable for beginners, and it just feels a little unrefined.

-The final type is graphite pickleball paddles.
+The final type of paddle face material is graphite.
 This is the most popular alongside composite.
 Graphite is the most expensive of the three types and is lightweight with high ball control.
 It often feels the best to play with and rewards a great touch.
 As such, it is very popular with advanced players.
 That being said, the price of graphite paddles is coming down, and newer pickleball players are starting to pick them up.

 Paddle Core